alexbadoi/whatsapp_service/README.md

 - Modify the chat box for better screen fit.
 - Add a favorites section to pin contacts.
 - Enhance the contact card to integrate user-specific information and tags from the database (we need to display a database 'Tag' and basic contact info on left pane. see screenshot below with dashed line in red.
-- **Admin Screen:** There is a Profile page already available inside the template.
-Add section where user can request a QR code and register their WhatsApp.
+- **Admin Screen:** There is a Profile page already available.
+YAdd section where user can request a QR code and register their WhatsApp.
--

 ![Alt text](./whatsapp-login.png)
 -
 - **Chat App:** Develop a chat application for users to communicate.
 Ensure it can handle 3-4 concurrent users.